Overview: NGFA is focused on expanding markets.

 U.S.-Mexico-Canada Agreement (USMCA)

-The biggest immediate priority for the NGFA and many other food and agricultural organizations is to engage quickly and constructively with the new Trump administration on the path forward on trade.
-The U.S.-Mexico-Canada Agreement (USMCA) would bring about several significant advancements in facilitating the trade of grains, oilseeds and their derived products in the North American marketplace
+The U.S.-Mexico-Canada Agreement (USMCA) would bring about several significant advancements in facilitating the trade of grains, oilseeds and their derived products in the North American marketplace.
+Click here for a one-page summary of NGFA's USMCA priorities.

 - NGFA, NAEGA commend Trump administration for achieving trilateral trade agreement with Mexico, Canada, Oct.
 1, 2018